kazurayam/KS_RunConfigurationModifier/docs/index.md

     2025-01-26 12:38:42.954 INFO  c.k.katalon.core.main.TestCaseExecutor   - END Test Cases/prettyPrintExecutionSetting

 I guess that the RunConfiguration class of v9 has some fault that I can not remedy.
-I wouldn’t dive into this issue any more.
+I wouldn’t dig into this issue any more.